-- 12.17 The local policies assessed which are pertinent to Chapter 9: Geology and Soils are as follows: - Nottinghamshire County Council Nottinghamshire Minerals Local Plan (Adopted 2021); - Nottinghamshire County Council (2013) Waste Core Strategy 2020; - The Newark & Sherwood Local Development Framework Core Strategy (adopted 2019) Spatial Policy 3 Rural Areas deals with agriculture, stressing the need to protect agriculture in developments within a rural setting; and - Newark & Sherwood District Council's contaminated land strategy is in the process of being updated at the time of writing.
-The Newark & Sherwood District Council's website states that a link to the new contaminated land strategy will be provided once it is complete. - 12.18 Table 2 provides a review of these local policies in respect of the Geology and Soils assessment and information provided as part of the Applicant's DCO application.

-Nottinghamshire County Council's Minerals Local Plan
+12.17.
+The local policies assessed which are pertinent to Chapter 9: Geology and Soils are as follows: Nottinghamshire County Council Nottinghamshire Minerals Local Plan (Adopted 2021); No comment required from the Applicant.
+Nottinghamshire County Council (2013) Wa The Newark & Sherwood Local Developme Spatial Policy 3 - Rural Areas deals with ag agriculture in developments within a rural see Newark & Sherwood District Council's contaminated land strategy is in the process of being updated at the time of writing.
+The Newark & Sherwood District Council's website states that a link to the new contaminated land strategy will be provided once it is complete.
+12.18.
+Table 2 provides a review of these local policies in respect of the Geology and Soils assessment and information provided as part of the Applicant's DCO application.
+No comment required from the Applicant.
+Table 2: Review of local planning policy in re spect of Geology and Soils Local Policy Nottinghamshire County Council Review Nottinghamshire County Council's Minerals Local Plan